JerryCrowley/Drawing-On-The-Web/Assignment7/README.md

 # Drawing on the Web
 ## Assignment 7 - WebGL

-Sixth Assignment for CSCI-UA.0380-002 - Drawing on the Web [Link to Asignment](http://i6.cims.nyu.edu/~jcc608/drawingOnTheWeb/assignment7/)
+Seventh Assignment for CSCI-UA.0380-002 - Drawing on the Web [Link to Asignment](http://i6.cims.nyu.edu/~jcc608/drawingOnTheWeb/assignment7/)

 ### Criteria